Magnesium

 • Soil magnesium levels are low;

-• The soil pH is high or it has been raised by liming;
+• The soil pH is high, or you use lime;

-• Applying nitrogen as ammonium leads to antagonism between ammonium and magnesium;
+• You use ammonium nitrogen leads to antagonism between ammonium and magnesium;

-• There is a spell of wet/cold weather leading to low magnesium soil mobility.
+• A spell of wet/cold weather leads to low magnesium soil mobility.

-These can be either quick-release soluble salts such as sulphate and nitrate or slow-release forms like oxides.
+When deciding on which magnesium fertilizer to use you must be aware of their specific characteristics.
+These can be quick-release soluble salts such as magnesium sulphate fertilizer and magnesium nitrate or slow-release forms like magnesium oxide.

 Quick-release types:

-• Magnesium sulphate, in the form of Epsom salts (10% magnesium) and magnesium nitrate (11% magnesium).
+• Magnesium sulphate fertilizer, in the form of Epsom salts (10% magnesium) and magnesium nitrate (11% magnesium).

 Medium-release:

-• Magnesium carbonate also known as dolomitic lime, contains 3–12% magnesium and Granomag® contains 57% magnesium.
+• Calcium Magnesium carbonate, known as dolomitic lime, contains 3–12% magnesium, and Granomag® which is magnesium oxide, contains 57% magnesium.

 • It produces a consistent supply of magnesium.

-• The release pattern of kieserite corresponds best with turf demand.
+• The release pattern of kieserite fertilizer corresponds well with turf demand.

-• As It moves gradually down the soil profile it optimizes uptake and lastly
+• As kieserite moves down the soil profile, it optimizes uptake and lastly,

-• It is extremely user-friendly as it can be applied as a granular or as a fine powder.
+• It is user-friendly, and you can use it as a granular or a fine powder.

-Epsom salts contain 10% magnesium and is also known as magnesium sulphate.
-It is highly soluble and used to prevent and correct magnesium deficiency.
-However, due to its this high solubility, it will be likely to leach especially on sandy soils.
+Epsom salts contain 10% magnesium and are also known as magnesium sulphate fertilizer.
+It is highly soluble and prevents and corrects any magnesium deficiency in plants.
+However, due to its high solubility, it will leach, especially on sandy soils.

-Granomag containing 57% magnesium, is commonly used in fertilizer blends.
+Granomag contains 57% magnesium as magnesium oxide and is often found in fertilizer blends.
 However, it is insoluble and not readily available to the turf as it takes so long to break down.
-The other disadvantage is that due to its large particle size, it is not suitable for use on closely mowed turf, such as greens, unless during renovation following hollow tine aeration.
+The other disadvantage is that due to its large particle size, it is not suitable for use on closely cut turf, such as greens, unless during renovation after hollow tine aeration.

-A foliar application of magnesium nitrate-containing both 10% nitrogen and 11% magnesium is an ideal way to deliver magnesium and nitrate-nitrogen.
-Consequently, rate reductions can be made of 30–50% comparative to epsom salts (magnesium sulphate).
-As it is sulphate free it also does not have issues with tank compatibility, unlike epsom salts.
+Magnesium nitrate contains 10% nitrogen and 11% magnesium.
+A foliar application of magnesium nitrate is an ideal way to deliver magnesium and nitrate-nitrogen.
+Consequently, you can reduce rates by 30–50% in comparison to Epsom salts (magnesium sulphate).
+As it is sulphate-free, it also does not have issues with tank compatibility.
+However, due to its high solubility this will leach rapidly out of sandy soils.

 A simple method for identifying the correct fertilizer type for a given soil type and condition (courtesy BASF).